security

 **Security-related issues to I.P.**

-2. There is no contextual information taken into consideration.
-When creating a robust security posture, we must look at more than ports and IP addresses.
+2. No contextual information is taken into consideration.
+When creating a robust security posture, we must consider more than ports and IP addresses.

 For a robust security posture, you need complete visibility into the network to see who, what, when, and how they connect with the device.
 Unfortunately, today’s Firewall is static and only contains information about the network.